endremborza/daskpeeker/docs_config/current_release.rst

-- fix docs through boilerplate
+- points of whats new